 CircoFit was founded in 2015 in Alberta, Canada, by Meghan Schech.
-CircoFit offers classes and workshops for corde lisse, aerial silks, straps, and static trapeze, and is a unique training facility for Edmonton's growing aerial circus community.
+CircoFit offers classes and workshops for corde lisse, aerial silks, and straps, and is a unique training facility for Edmonton's growing aerial circus community.
 Our coaching starts with a foundation of technique of basic skills and strength building, with an emphasis on injury prevention.
 As our students progress, they continue to develop their skills and physical capabilities while exploring the performance aspects of aerial circus.

-At an early age, Laura Neigum was introduced to acrobatics, performing and coaching through Aerials Gymnastics in Spruce Grove.
+At an early age, Laura Morton was introduced to acrobatics, performing and coaching through Aerials Gymnastics in Spruce Grove.
 Looking to expand her interests, Laura discovered her second love in aerial acrobatics with Firefly Theatre and Circus of Edmonton in 2009.